apenasigordev/Dexter-Chatter/README.md

 # Dexter Chatter
-Dexter Chatter is a bot created in TS.
+Dexter Chatter is a module created in TS.

 # Examples